i0Ek3/Algorithm-In-Use/updates.md

 >>12-16:Supplyment yesterday contents.<br>
 >>12-18:Pause update casuse of my exam.Maybe next time is 2018!Who cares? <br>
 >>12-19:Actually not I am update now.Just add something.<br>
+>>12-26:I made a falut decision cause of my finnal exam and I stopped to learning algorithm,that's unbelieveable for me to find a reason to avoid something,whatever you need spent some time to learn something but why not algorithm?Just do it man!